-

 Excessive Pricing Cases Likely a Bigger Consideration than Price Gouging in the EU

 Competition authorities frequently pursue cases in which either a firm has set a price that is higher by orders of magnitude than that of other firms or a firm suddenly raises its price well above the rate of return.
-Excessive pricing is distinct from price gouging, which involves episodic price spikes or disruptions in the market rather than setting high prices in a more stable environment.
-Firms in the US should be aware of price-gouging laws and claims, especially in times of crisis, and firms operating in Europe should be aware of potential scrutiny of sustained “high” prices.
+Price gouging mainly concerns essential goods such as food or health care products, as well as episodic price spikes during crises or market disruptions.
+Excessive pricing can concern any goods and stable economic environments, though excessive pricing investigations can only target dominant firms.
+Firms in the US should be aware of price-gouging laws and claims, especially in times of crisis, and firms operating in Europe that could be considered dominant should be aware of potential scrutiny of sustained “high” prices.

 Dynamic Theories of Harm Likely to Raise Costs of Defending Deals

-The EU has shown an increased propensity to emphasize forward-looking market dynamics in merger review, such as in the Activision case.
+The EU has shown an increased propensity to emphasize forward-looking market dynamics in merger review, such as in the Microsoft/Activision case or the Booking/eTraveli case.
 Because dynamic theories require evaluating the impact of present actions on complex future processes such as innovation, economies of scale, and ecosystem dynamics, mergers may involve a more intensive review of the evidence and assumptions about the dynamic world.
 Firms considering a merger should be aware of this shifting focus, as it may require addressing a broader set of concerns than those on which traditional merger review has focused.

 EU and US Regulators Keeping a Close Eye on Labor Market Enforcement

-EU regulators have followed the US’s lead in scrutinizing labor market practices, particularly wage-fixing arrangements, no-poach agreements, and non-compete clauses.
+EU regulators have followed the US’s lead in scrutinizing labor market practices, particularly wage-fixing arrangements, no-poach agreements, and non-compete clauses, as exemplified by the recent food delivery cartel decision, which featured the first EC fine for no-poach agreements.
 However, non-compete clauses can serve legitimate purposes, such as safeguarding trade secrets or facilitating knowledge transfer.
 Effective non-compete policies that are designed to ensure clear efficiency benefits may survive regulatory scrutiny.
 In the US, the Federal Trade Commission (FTC) in April 2024 adopted a comprehensive ban on new non-compete agreements, but the final rule was blocked prior to implementation, and its fate is unclear under the current administration.

 EU Likely to Continue to Be the Leading Force Behind Digital Space Regulation